sarimbinwaseem/Salah-Timmings/README.md

 #### In Progress.

 - [x] Make a logic to return Isha ending time (i.e. Fajir start time of next day).
-- [x] Simulate a month ending and observe behaviour.
+- [x] Simulate a month ending and observe behavior.
 I reckon some errors may occur at the end of the month.
 - [ ] Confirm and correct the timmings.
 - [ ] 3rd info to show: Remaining time to next Salah.
-Maybe after getting new SSD1306 display.
 - [ ] Add a physical momentary button to display for 5 seconds then turn off the display (to avoid burn-in).

 ### Pinouts and connections: